New Students Frequently Asked Questions

 Q. How do I check into my hall?

 If you are moving in during Fall, J-Term, or Spring openings, you can go directly to your hall’s front desk.
-Your RA/CA will assist you with the check-in process.
+Your Resident Assistant (RA) will assist you with the check-in process.
 If you are moving in during a non-official opening time, you will need to make prior arrangements.
-Contact your Resident Director to schedule a check-in appointment, or to receive instructions on how best to accomplish this.
+Contact your Community Director (CD) to schedule a check-in appointment, or to receive instructions on how best to accomplish this.